What it is

 "Four maintenance commands installed:

-- /garden — vault health check
+- /garden: vault health check (including broken-frontmatter detection)

-- /inbox — file things from Inbox/
+- /inbox: file things from Inbox/

-- /connections — find notes that should be linked
+- /connections: find notes that should be linked

-- /rename [folder] — audit filenames
+- /rename [folder]: audit filenames

-/commands reload in Gemini CLI) so it picks up the new files.
+up the new files.

 Most useful at 50+ notes.
 For now /garden shows a clean vault."